Table of Contents

 This section will give you a quick overview of using SynthJacker.
 For more detailed information please refer to the later sections of this user manual.

 If you want to autosample instrument Audio Units, you do not need to make any connections.
 You only need to make sure that the Audio Units you are using are properly installed in your iOS system, and functional in a host application such as Cubasis or GarageBand.
+Similarly, if you want to process an externally recorded audio file, no connections are required.

 For more information, see "Selecting the Sampling Source".